UCSolarCarTeam/Embedded-Test-Tool/EmVer/README.md

 # Embedded Test Tool

-This is an embedded system testing tool which is powered by an MBED LPC1768.
+This is an embedded system testing tool which is powered by an mbed LPC1768.
 It is built by the University of Calgary Solar Car Team with the purpose of testing the Gen 5 Solar Car embedded systems.
 The embedded test tool is run on EmVer, short for EmbeddedVerifier.
 EmVer is a test library to be used in conjunction with an LPC1768.
 EmVer will be constructed in one `TestScheme` with a set of test suites and test cases.
-For each test case, EmVer will receive input via a serial interface and output results back onto the serial interface.
+For each test case, EmVer will write test results out to a serial port as well as to a local file.
-The test MBED is controlled via serial and will output pass, fail, and information messages based on how the target board handled the inputs.
+The test mbed is controlled via serial and will output pass, fail, and information messages based on how the target board handled the inputs.

 ## Developing